asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 ## Introduction

+(This repository uses [Git LFS](https://git-lfs.github.com/) to version control the large model and videos.
+Please install Git LFS and run `git install lfs` before attempting to clone this repo.)

 This writeup documents my submission for [Term 1 Project 3](https://github.com/udacity/CarND-Behavioral-Cloning-P3) of Udacity's [Self-Driving Car Nanodegree](https://medium.com/self-driving-cars/term-1-in-depth-on-udacitys-self-driving-car-curriculum-ffcf46af0c08).
 The goals of the project are to:

 - Build a model that predicts steering angles from images taken from the front of a simulated car,